whereiskurt/subastion/README.md

 ```

 ### Option A: Build using local host terraform
+Run on local system:
 ```shell
   ## Locally execute the build step
   build-prod-bluegreen
 ```
 ### Option B: Build with Subastion in Docker
+Run from within Docker:
 ```shell
   ## Move into a docker container for subastion build
   cd docker && docker-compose run subastion

   ## From with-in Docker load bash functions and environment variables
   source environments.sh
   ## From with-in Docker create AWS Blue/Green using terraform
   build-prod-bluegreen
 ```
+### Common Steps for both Options
 Once complete in either environment:
 ```shell
   ## Now the environment is built, we can connect over `ssh` to the bastion hosts: